Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 139 E Kilbourn Ave, Milwaukee, WI

-Saint Kate – The Arts Hotel is a great option for an overnight stay for all types of art enthusiasts.
+Saint Kate – The Arts Hotel is a great option for an overnight stay for art enthusiasts.

 This art-themed hotel also has multiple galleries and exhibitions.
-Each piece of artwork in the rooms and in the halls of the hotel was created by Wisconsin-based artists.
+Each artwork piece in the galleries and halls of the hotel was created by Wisconsin-based artists.

 Each hotel room is unique in design and equipped with a record player with a few records.
-You can rotate out records during your stay from the record collection by the front desk.
+You can rotate out records from the record collection by the front desk during your stay.

 I’m a sucker for little details.
 That’s why I LOVED this hand soap that looked like an eraser in the bathroom of our hotel room.